I've selected the best heated clothes airers and drying pods that dry clothes fast and save time and money

 Reasons to avoid

-Dry:Soon's deluxe heated clothes airer isn't as fast at drying as the fan-powered JML DriBUDDi Indoor Airer at the top of this list, and it's more expensive, but it is silent and can cope far better with large volumes of washing.
+Dry:Soon's deluxe heated clothes airer isn't as fast at drying as the fan-powered JML DriBUDDi Compact Indoor Airer at the top of this list, and it's more expensive, but it is silent and can cope far better with large volumes of washing.
 Plus, the right Lakeland discount code may help you cut down this price tag.

 It offers the most drying space of any airer we've tested.
 The 3-tiered design offers 36 heated drying bars overall, which means 21 metres of drying space that can hold up to 15kg of washing.
-Its generous size means there's a good amount of space between clothes which allows for better airflow and quicker drying times compared to more compact drying racks.
+Its generous size means there's a good amount of space between clothes, which allows for better airflow and quicker drying times compared to more compact drying racks.

 The well-thought-out design also means it copes the best of all the drying racks we've tested with airing longer items like trousers, towels, and even bedsheets.
 Plus, an eye-level control panel makes for easy use, and an auto shut-off timer means you don't need to worry about remembering to switch it off.
 Although sizeable once erected, the aluminium frame folds down to just 8cm deep, which makes it easy to tuck it out of sight behind furniture or in a cupboard.

-This deluxe version also comes with several attachments (that can be bought separately or as part of a bundle) including detachable castors that mean you can wheel the airer around for loading or unloading, or easily move it out of the way if guests arrive.
+This deluxe version also comes with several attachments (that can be bought separately or as part of a bundle), including detachable castors that mean you can wheel the airer around for loading or unloading, or easily move it out of the way if guests arrive.

-7. Dry:Soon Mini 3-Tier Heated Airer
+6. Dry:Soon Mini 3-Tier Heated Airer

 Our expert review: